Frequently Asked Questions

 You may cancel at any time up to the registration deadline.
 Note that you will only receive a refund for any amount over $75.00.
 The exam fee is non‐refundable after the registration deadline.
 This also applies to retest applications.
+Exam fees will not be transferred to another exam date.
 Please contact your certification representative with any questions.

-The actual passing score is determined by a criterion-referenced procedure called the Angoff Modified Technique.
-In brief, experts in the agronomy field review the exam questions and evaluate them according to how successful a minimally competent candidate would be, which determines a minimum passing score.
+The actual passing score is determined by a criterion-referenced procedure called the Modified Angoff Technique.
+In brief, a selected group of subject matter experts in the agronomy field review the exam questions and evaluate them according to how successful a group of minimally competent candidates would be in answering each question on the exam, which then determines a minimum passing score for a particular exam.

 When will my score be available?

-If I call ASA, will they tell me my score over the phone?
+If I call ASA, will they tell me my results over the phone?

-No. Test scores are confidential and notification will be sent by email to the original registrant's email address.
-The notification will include a link that requires the registrant to use their password to access their exam scores.
-We cannot disclose scores or pass/fail status via fax or phone to anyone.
+No. Exam results are confidential and notification will be sent by email to the original registrant's email address.
+The notification will include a specific link that requires the registrant to use their password to access their exam results.
+We cannot disclose pass/fail status via fax or phone to anyone.

-Will ASA send my scores to a different address, email, or to anyone else?
+Will ASA send my results to a different address, email, or to anyone else?

 If I need to retake the exam, how soon may I register?

-Registration starts 3 months prior to the exam date and must be received on the day registration ends.
-Exam registration materials will automatically be emailed to those who need to retake an exam.
-Exam registration materials are also available by contacting ASA at 608-273-8085, Fax: 608-273-2081, email: email@example.com, mail: ASA/CCA, 5585 Guilford Road, Madison, WI 53711-5801 or at www.certifiedcropadviser.org.
+Online registration starts 4 months prior to the exam date and you must be registered by the deadline.
+Notification of the online exam registration opening will automatically be emailed to those who need to retake an exam.
+Exam registration materials are also available by contacting ASA at 608-273-8085, Fax: 608-273-2081, email: firstname.lastname@example.org, mail: ASA/CCA, 5585 Guilford Road, Madison, WI 53711-5801 or you can register online at www.certifiedcropadviser.org.